iamprogrammerlk/time_machine/readme.md

 - [Security Policy][security]
 - [Support][support]

-Get in touch with the project developers and the community through our [Reddit.com Community][reddit] forum.
+Get in touch with the project developers and the community through our [Reddit.com Community][community] forum.

 <br>
 <p align="right">(<a href="#readme-top">👆 back to top 👆</a>)</p>